russross/blackfriday/README.md

     Terms must be separated from the previous definition by a blank line.

+*   **Strict Adjacent Lists**.
+Do not merge adjacent lists of differing types into a single list.
+This extension allows the following example to be two distinct lists instead of merging them into a single unordered list.

+        * Top
+        * Bottom

+        1. First
+        2. Last

 *   **Footnotes**.
 A marker in the text that will become a superscript number;
     a footnote definition that will be placed in a list of footnotes at the end of the document.
 A footnote looks like this: